GSA/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 ## Useful resources

 [xpather.com](http://xpather.com/) is a browser-based XPath exploration tool.
+It is not a strict XPath tool: namespaces in the XML document are ignored, and the XPath queries must not use include namespace prefixes.
+This design makes rapid prototyping easier, but readily copy-pasting XPath into Schematron not error-free.

 [XSLT Fiddle](https://xsltfiddle.liberty-development.net/) is a browser-based XSLT exploration tool.